 The export of nurses in the US started after the 2nd World War when the US experienced a shortage of nursing staff in their hospitals.
 Hence, they created a “temporary visitors program” as a solution to acquire nurses from the Philippines.
 What added to this event was the fact that professional nurses in the Philippines were earning less than janitors and messengers during those times.
 So these situations pushed nurses to venture into the west for a chance of a more decent wage.

 Fast forward to the ’60s, Medicaid and Medicare programs started in the U.S. The series of events during this decade led to an increased demand for nurses, leading to even more nursing shortages.
 This then pushed the U.S. to amend the Immigration and Nationality Act, which opened the doors to people worldwide to apply for immigrant visas.
-This opportunity was quickly grabbed by labor recruiters and travel agencies to urge more nurses in the Philippines to work there with ads that promised nurses a better life in the United States.
+Labor recruiters and travel agencies quickly grabbed this opportunity to urge more nurses in the Philippines to work there with ads that promised nurses a better life in the United States.

 As the years of continuous migration of Filipino nurses to the US went on, there came a point when the Philippine economy went down during the ’80s due to the chaos that had happened within the government.
 Unemployment skyrocketed as the Philippines crumbled into a recession in 1986.

 To address this problem, labour export was encouraged to countries throughout the world; that’s because the Overseas Filipino Workers (OFW) remits hundreds of millions of dollars back to the country, which helped the Philippines’ economy to stabilize.
-Over time, as their government actively promotes the global migration of Filipinos, the Philippines eventually became the largest exporter of Nurses throughout the world with nearly 20,000 nurses leaving every year.
+Over time, as their government actively promotes the global migration of Filipinos, the Philippines eventually became the largest exporter of Nurses throughout the world, with nearly 20,000 nurses leaving every year.